-Withdrawal: A student may be withdrawn from the program at the discretion of the Academic Standing Committee.
+Withdrawal: A student may be withdrawn from the program at the discretion of the Academic Progress and Promotion Committee.
 Possible reasons for withdrawal may include but are not limited to the following:

-- Consistently marginal performance in course work - Failure of one course (academic or clinical)

-- A cumulative grade point average (GPA) below 3.000 at the conclusion of the first academic year or during the remainder of the program - Demonstration of an extreme disregard for the APTA Code of Ethics, Professional Behaviors, and Code of Conduct. - Inability to demonstrate the Essential Functions, with or without reasonable accommodations, as delineated by the program - On probation more than once - Failure to satisfy probationary, leave of absence or suspension criteria as established by the Program Director following advisement of the Academic Standing Committee
+- Consistently marginal performance in course work - Failure of more than 1 course in any given semester or failure of a repeated course (academic or clinical) - A cumulative grade point average (GPA) below 3.000 at the conclusion of the first academic year or during the remainder of the program - Demonstration of an extreme disregard for the APTA Code of Ethics, Professional Behaviors, and Code of Conduct. - Inability to demonstrate the Essential Functions, with or without reasonable accommodations, as delineated by the program - On probation more than once - Failure to satisfy probationary, leave of absence or suspension criteria as established by the Program Director following advisement of the Academic Progress and Promotion Committee